 Sanur to Nusa Lembongan by boat:

 Nusa Lembongan is only a 25-30 minute speedboat journey, departing from Sanur (south of mainland Bali).
-There are many companies who offer this service, which usually includes a pick up service from your hotel, and drop you off to your hotel in Lembongan.
+There are many companies who offer this service, which usually includes a pickup service from your hotel, and drop you off at your hotel in Lembongan.

 Recommended Transport Companies to Nusa Lembongan

 - Sugriwa Express: Departing Sanur at 9.30am, 1.30pm and 5pm daily.

 - Rocky Fast Cruises: Departing Sanur at 9pm, 1pm and 4.30pm

 - D’Camel: Departing Sanur at 8.30am, 12.30pm, 4pm